You’ve found the hottest list of the top 10 best selling dash cameras…

 - 【Infrared Night Vision w/Sony Sensor】The interior facing camera utilizes a Sony IMX323 sensor, 4 IR LED lights and f/2.0 aperture, which can handle low light conditions and ensures flawless video footage even when the passenger cabin is dark.
 F/1.8 6-glass lens front facing cam and unique HDR video system automatically balance the light and dark areas of the video.

-- 【Parking Mode & Microphone & Auto LCD OFF】24 Hours Motion activated parking mode makes the dual car camera to automatically record once detects motion in front.
+- 【24 hours Parking Mode & Microphone & Auto LCD OFF】24 Hours Motion activated parking mode makes the dual car camera to auto record once the front or inside camera detects motion.
 Auto start and record when the ignition sparks up.
 Auto LCD OFF timer ensure you won't be disturbed by another glowing rectangle on your windshield.
 Ideal for most climates: -4° to 158°F (-20° to 70°C).
 Excellent audio recording with built in microphone.
-Time lapse function automatically takes photos at specified intervals.
+Time lapse function auto takes photos at specified intervals.

 - 【Looping Recording & G-Sensor】Seamless Loop Recording overwrites the oldest footage with the newest upon filling a card to capacity.
 Variable sensitivity G-sensor auto detects a sudden shake/collision and emergency locks the footage to "Event File" to prevent that video from an overwrite.
 Supports up to 256GB microSD cards, recommend to use samsung evo card.
 Optional GPS to track the driving route, location and speed(To use GPS function, please buy an extra gps mount Asin: B07CYW6JXW).